swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 `@discardableResult`, including those that permit failure.
 This makes it extremely easy for the code creating the task to unintentionally ignore errors thrown in the body.
-This default has proven to be surprising, error-prone, and difficult to debug.
+This default has proven to be surprising and leads to accidentally missing thrown errors, like in this example:

 ```swift
 Task {